 Vitamin C works to calm the immune system rather than stimulate it, preventing the destruction of healthy skin and redirecting its efforts toward the bacteria in your pores.
 In addition, Vitamin C strengthens the lining of your capillaries (microscopic blood vessels that bring oxygen and nutrients to your skin).
 The redness of breakouts is usually generated at this layer of the dermis.
 So, by strengthening your capillaries with Vitamin C for acne, you minimize leaks of bright red blood vessels.

 EFFECTS ON SCARRING

 Luckily enough, many of us grow out of our acne stage.
 But that doesn’t help the scars that it tends to leave behind.
-Vitamin C helps with the body’s natural healing processes so it can boost the healing process for acne scars and other blemishes quickly and effectively.
-It also boosts cell regeneration and the formation of new skin which will reduce the appearance of any scars, among other benefits.
+Vitamin C helps with the body’s natural healing process, so it can boost the healing process for acne scars and other blemishes quickly and effectively.
+It also boosts cell regeneration and the formation of new skin, which will reduce the appearance of any scars.

 VITAMIN C FOR HYPERPIGMENTATION

 Hyperpigmentation comes in many forms: sun spots, age spots, brown-ish marks or ‘the mask of pregnancy’.
 All of these manifestations are caused by accumulations of melanin and they make you look older because your skin tone and texture appear (and in some cases are) uneven and dull.

 UV exposure is the most common cause of discoloration.
 UV rays stimulate pigment cells in our skin and cause our bodies to produce melanin.
 But there are, of course, other reasons as well.
 Heat, hormones from birth control or during pregnancy, and injury to the skin are all contributors to dark spots.
 And, while all skin tones can experience hyperpigmentation in its various forms, people of Asian, Mediterranean, and African descent tend to be more sensitive to developing discoloration.